KaniuBillows/seasearch-docs/manual/api/vector_search.md

 ### Searching Vectors

-You can search the system for the top N similar vectors and return the corresponding document information.
+You can search the index for the top K similar vectors to the input vector and return information from the documents that contain the vectors.

 ```
 [POST] /api/${indexName}/_search/vector